 Although the 2020 competition was canceled because of COVID-19, teams still submitted plans and received feedback.
 Seventeen teams applied to the virtual Jones Milestone Accelerator (JMA), and seven were accepted.
 JMA teams are moving their learning to venture launch.
 The top four teams will pitch their ventures at an event in November.

-In the next 25 years, the CES envisions cultivating an entrepreneurial mindset and growing cross-campus, collaborative programs unique to WSU’s landgrant mission.
+In the next 25 years, the Center for Entrepreneurship envisions cultivating an entrepreneurial mindset and growing cross-campus, collaborative programs unique to WSU’s landgrant mission.
 Cougs from all majors will be supported in moving their ideas to impact.

 – Marie Mayes

 I wanted to be an entrepreneur, and Marie Mayes helped me turn my dream into a reality.
-The CES gave me the resources to develop that entrepreneurial skillset and way of thinking.
+The Center for Entrepreneurship gave me the resources to develop that entrepreneurial skillset and way of thinking.

 – Ryan Yousefian